You’ll be surprised by how much of a difference a great fly reel can make during a fishing trip.

 Another reason with purchasing more expensive equipment that are finely built is that they hold their resale value.
 Not many things will beat the great feeling of selling old equipment for newer equipment.

-Whether you have a fly fishing rod already or not, the most important part of picking a fly reel is picking out a size that works best with your fly rod.
+The most important part is picking the correct fly reel size that best matches your fly rod.

 Our general rule is 1:1:1, picking the same weight for your fly rod, fly reel and fly line.
 Fully balanced combinations work best.

-Larger sized reels are typically better, but you shouldn’t always go for them.
+Larger fly reel sizes are typically better, but you shouldn’t always go for them.
 If you only fish for smaller fish, then you should lean towards a smaller fly reel.

 The two drag systems on fly reels are the disc drag system and the click and pawl.
 Each one offers its own pros and cons.